 When you say "turn" don't you mean "wrap and turn" for short rows?

 I use a lot of short rows in different ways, so if I say "w+t" then wrap and turn (normally, or using your preferred method), but if I say "turn" then just turn.
 Trust the pattern! :)

 I don't understand your cable directions.
 Why do you say "right" and "left" cables instead of "front" and "back"?

 For my cabled designs, I recommend cabling without a cable needle (tutorials here), which (I think) makes a lot more sense to describe in terms of "left" and "right" twists instead of "front" and "back" cables, since front/back refers to where you're holding the cable needle.
-Left and right refers to the direction you see the cable twisting on the fabric; regardless of how you're achieving the cable, it will always appear as a left or a right twist, so it just makes visual sense to write it that way.
+Left and right refers to the direction you see the cable twisting on the fabric; regardless of how you're achieving the cable, it will always appear as a left or a right twist, so (to me) it just makes visual sense to write it that way.